-- 1. Applicable Tribal Government(s) - 2.
+- 1. Applicable Tribal Government(s) Tribal Historic Preservation Officer (THPO) to Cherokee Nation, Chickasaw Nation, Choctaw Nation, Osage Nation, Muscogee (Creek) Nation, Pawnee Nation (When project occurs within Pawnee Area of Interest), Seminole Nation (When project lie within exterior boundary of reservation), and as applicable to Miami Tribe, Ottawa Tribe, Peoria Tribe, Quapaw Nation, and other tribal THPO. - 2.
 Oklahoma Department of Environmental Quality - 3.
-SHPO, OAS, if the Corps determines that the proposed project has the potential to affect historic properties listed, or eligible for listing, in the National Register of Historic Places.

-4. USFWS, if the Corps determines that the proposed project has the potential to affect federally listed threatened or endangered species or critical habitat.
+SHPO, OAS, if the Corps determines that the proposed project has the potential to affect historic properties listed, or eligible for listing, in the National Register of Historic Places. - 4.
+USFWS, if the Corps determines that the proposed project has the potential to affect federally listed threatened or endangered species or critical habitat. - 5.
+Environmental Protection Agency for Indian Country

-The Corps will request site-specific comments on the proposed project be submitted to the Corps within 15 days of the notification.
+The Corps will request site-specific comments on the proposed project be submitted to the Corps within 30 days of the notification.
 The Corps will request comments related to matters within the commenting agency's expertise respectively (i.e., proximity to known archeological or cultural resources, special water quality considerations, or endangered species).
-The Corps will fully consider comments provided by these agencies in the determination of whether the project should proceed under the GP.
+The Corps will fully consider comments provided by these agencies in the determination of whether the project shall proceed under the GP.

-If the DE determines that the proposed work meets the provisions of the GP, and no extraordinary conditions exist that would warrant filing for an individual permit, the Corps would notify the applicant that the project is authorized under the GP with specific modifications or conditions as applicable.
+If the DE determines that the proposed work meets the provisions of the GP, and no extraordinary conditions exist that would warrant filing for an individual permit, the Corps will notify the applicant that the project is authorized under the GP with specific modifications or conditions as applicable.

-If the DE determines that the potential adverse effects of the proposed work are more than minimal, then the DE would notify the applicant either (1) that the project does not qualify for authorization under the GP and instruct the applicant on the procedures to seek authorization under an individual permit (The applicant should be aware that additional evaluation time will be required for a final decision on any individual permit application submitted subsequent to disqualification under the GP.); (2) that the project is authorized under the GP subject to the applicant's submitting a mitigation proposal to be approved by the Corps that would reduce the adverse effects to the minimal level.
+If the DE determines that the potential adverse effects of the proposed work are more than minimal, then the DE will notify the applicant either (1) that the project does not qualify for authorization under the GP and instruct the applicant on the procedures to seek authorization under an individual permit (the applicant shall be aware that additional evaluation time will be required for a final decision on any individual permit application submitted subsequent to disqualification under the GP); (2) that the project is authorized under the GP subject to the applicant's submitting a mitigation proposal to be approved by the Corps that will reduce the adverse effects to the minimal level.